 No one can be allowed to build a rogue superintelligence anywhere on the planet.

-You know, ideally, we all have a common interest in not dying to this, you know, even in the height of the Cold War, where you know, the with radically different worldviews between the the US and the USSR, they had a phone line between them and they had treaties that you know put a stop to nuclear proliferation because no one had an interest in dying to nuclear fire.
+Even in the height of the Cold War, where with radically different worldviews between the US and the USSR, they had a phone line between them and they had treaties that put a stop to nuclear proliferation because no one had an interest in dying to nuclear fire.

 Similarly, we all have common interest in not dying to superintelligence.